Covering The Cost Of Rehab

 There are non-profit addiction treatment programs available at little or no cost.
 The Salvation Army has a program that requires no payment, but the patient must be willing to work a 40-hour week to pay for their room and board.
 They work in the warehouses sorting donated items, or help with administrative duties in exchange for a six-month treatment program that is free of charge.

 Teen Challenge is a nonprofit that offers addiction treatment for teens and adults at a nominal cost.
 The facility’s cost differs from location to location, so check your local program to determine the cost of rehab through Teen Challenge.

 Ultimately, paying for an addiction treatment program is entirely possible.
-Once you’re ready for treatment, it is just a matter of gathering information and determining the best way to finance your life-changing road to recovery.
-Call us now to talk to a treatment specialist about how to pay for rehab.
+Once you’re ready for treatment, it is just a matter of gathering information and determining how to finance your life-changing road to recovery.
+Contact a treatment provider to discuss available rehab and financing options.